 How to Choose

-Natural latex foam for upholstery: Learn the four factors that affect your choice of upholstery foam for sofa cushions or ‘tight’ upholstery.
+Natural latex foam for upholstery: Learn the four factors that affect your choice of upholstery foam for sofa cushions or ‘tight’ upholstery (attached directly to the underlying frame or seat foundation).
 First, let’s look at the terms:

 Firmness & Density – defined